If I Ran the Zoo

 If I Ran the Zoo is a children's book written by Dr. Seuss in 1950.

 The book is written in anapestic tetrameter, Seuss's usual verse type, and illustrated in Seuss's pen-and-ink style.
+It is the first book of the If I Ran the... book franchise.

 Plot

-When young Gerald McGrew visits the zoo, he discovers that the exotic animals are "not good enough".
+When young Gerald McGrew visits the zoo, he finds an "old fellow" who runs the zoo.
+Gerald starts daydreaming about what he would do if he were in charge, and decides that the exotic animals on display are "not good enough".
 He says that if he ran the zoo, he would set all of the current animals free and find new, more bizarre and exotic ones.
 Throughout the book he lists these creatures, starting with a lion with ten feet and escalating to more imaginative (and imaginary) creatures, such as the Fizza-ma-Wizza-ma-Dill, "the world's biggest bird from the island of Gwark, who eats only pine trees, and spits out the bark".

 The illustrations also grow wilder as McGrew imagines going to increasingly remote and exotic habitats, capturing each fanciful creature, and bringing them all back to a zoo now filled with his new wild animals.
 He also imagines the praise he receives from others, who are amazed at his "new Zoo, McGrew Zoo".

 Adaptation

 Some of the animals featured in If I Ran the Zoo have been featured in a segment of The Hoober-Bloob Highway, a 1975 CBS TV special.
 In this segment, Hoober-Bloob babies don't have to be human if they don't choose to be, so Mr. Hoober-Bloob shows them a variety of different animals, including ones from If I Ran the Zoo (and On Beyond Zebra!).
 Such animals include: Obsks, a flock of Wild Bippo-No-Bungus, a Tizzle-Topped Tufted Mazurka, a Big-Bug-Who-Is-Very-Surprising, Chuggs, a Deer with Horns-That-Are-Just-A-Bit-Queer, a New Sort-Of-A-Hen, an Elephant-Cat, and an Iota.

+In the 2008 American animated film Horton Hears a Who!, Palooskis (including Mrs. Quilligan (voiced by Jaime Pressly) and her daughter Jessica Quilligan (voiced by Laura Ortiz)), other Glummoxes (the unnamed animals in pre/post page, including Glummox Mom (voiced by Laraine Newman) and her daughter Angela (voiced by Colleen O'Shaughnessey)), and Deer Whose-horns-are-connected-from-one-to-the-other appear as residents of the Jungle of Nool.